-The GoodWeave label means that no child, forced or bonded labor was used in the making of a certified product, and that your purchase supports programs that educate children and ensure decent work for adults.
+The GoodWeave label is the best assurance no child, forced or bonded labor was used in the making of a certified product, and it also means your purchase supports programs that educate children and improve working conditions for adults in producer communities.
 Here’s how it works.

-Licensed producers must meet the requirements of the GoodWeave Standard–a standard rooted in three unwavering principles:
+Licensed producers must meet the requirements of the GoodWeave Standard–a standard rooted in three unwavering certification principles:

 - No child labor is allowed